 Kintsukuroi, literally translating to “golden repair”, is the Japanese art of mending broken pottery with lacquer that is laced with gold.
 The beauty of the concept lies in the repaired object, which evokes greater meaning and appreciation than before it was broken – the proof of its fragility and resilience, now amplified.
 Fascinated, I wondered what if we applied that concept to ourselves every time we broke, every time we faced an adversity?

-Loss and pain are often associated with a feeling of fear, helplessness and inadequacy.
-As much as we would like to avoid every possibility of facing loss and pain in any form, the fact of life is that none of us can escape it.
-What if we could rewire ourselves to look at loss and pain as potential for growth and transformation?
-When one is in the depths of pain or loss, it seems unthinkable that recovery is possible, leave alone seeing it as an opportunity to grow.
-Loss is scary but what if growth was about losing as much as it is about gaining – losing fear, losing false identities, losing disempowering beliefs, losing judgment?
+Loss and pain are a part of life that none of us can escape.
+Accompanied by feelings of grief, fear, helplessness and inadequacy, loss often arrives with a jolt that can shake the very foundation of how we relate to this world.
+We begin to question the fundamentals – even our existence.
+What if we rewired ourselves to look at loss as an opportunity for growth and transformation?
+Admittedly, when one is in the depths of a loss it seems unthinkable that recovery is possible, let alone see that period as one for growth.
+But what if growth was as much about losing as it is about gaining – losing fear, losing false identities, losing disempowering beliefs, losing judgment?

 This pandemic is showing us strange and unprecedented times.
 There are immediate and recognisable losses – the biggest being that of ‘normalcy’ or life as we knew it – but there are also underlying and unassuming ones, which are hard to put a finger on or express.
 These losses are causing us discomfort and even grief, as David Kesser, the foremost expert on grief, brilliantly and compassionately explains in this recent article.

 How do we re-story loss and pain?
 How do we Kintsukuroi ourselves?
 Born out of courage, resilience and the desire to rebuild ourselves, the three traits below – innate or acquired – can become the bridge that take us from pain to transformation, from adversity to personal growth.